Dozens killed in stampede at Iranian general's funeral

 The U.S. defense secretary has denied reports those forces are now preparing to withdraw.

-U.S. and Iranian warnings of new strikes and retaliation have stoked concerns of a new war.
+U.S. and Iranian warnings of strikes and retaliation have stoked concerns of a new war.

 Trump has threatened to hit 52 Iranian targets, including cultural sites, if Iran retaliates.